 We seem to always buy more snacks than we would at home, and then there’s those amazing bakeries that just pop up everywhere!
 Alcohol consumption usually increases too, and planning meals becomes a bit different to when you are at home.

-There are hundreds of hacks to reduce the cost of travelling around Australia.
+There are hundreds of hacks to reduce the cost to travel around Australia.
 Some you might like, and others you’ll absolutely hate.
 It entirely depends on what you are prepared to do, and how frugally you can live.

 Free/low cost camp